Mental Health & Physical Health

 At Mary Seacole House we offer support regarding overall wellbeing by providing one to one support for issues effecting negatively on mental health, as well as activities that improve physical wellbeing such as;

-Culinary Collaboration – sharing healthy recipes & tips, shopping on a budget and social inclusion through food preparation, groups & classes.
+Culinary Collaboration – sharing healthy recipes & tips, shopping on a budget and social inclusion through food preparation, and eating together.

 Walking Group – informal & relaxed walks around the local area.